LordAlucard90/SpringBoot-100Steps/01 - Web Application with Spring Boot/Step04 - Redirect to Login JSP/readme.md

 The first solution keeps maven from IntelliJ, the second one needs maven installed on the sysyem, so I prefer the first one.

 The good news is that the livereload still works and is possible restart the applications from the `run` windows keeping the maven command on.

+---

+## Spring Boot 2.1.0 vs Spring Boot 1.4.3

+In the tutorial the `jsp` files are created on `src/main/webapp/WEB-INF/jsp/`.